Warning: This is a development version. The latest stable version is Version 7.0.0.

 If a source symbol’s Source symbol timeout is less than or 0 the source symbol is expired.

-A source symbol is protected if it has been part of one or more Repair phases.
+A Source symbol is unprotected if it has not been part of a repair symbol.

 A released source symbol may still be used by the decoder to continue decoding of other source symbols.